Continued from the last post:

 Mike Mignola.

 Yes, the guy who created Hellboy.
 For those who've only watched the movies....forget them.
 They capture some of the ideas and themes of the comic, but they're really inferior in comparison.
 The comic deals with so many different ideas, especially with plenty of literary, biblical, mythological, historical, and folklore references and connections, that no movie could really contain.
+Also the whole tone and look is all it's own.

 Mike Mignola is one of those artist who is completely and utterly distinguishable.
 He is absolutely his own style, imitated often, but never quite equaled.
 The way he uses shadow and graphic elements to create atmosphere and depth, is wonderful, everything he draws feels like is has weight.
 The way he tells a story and the way he focuses on the smaller details, like a bird chirping, or a closeup of a statue in the background to create dramatic tension is something I've tried to incorporate into my own storytelling.
 He works a style consisting of line and heavy shadow, and it works, amazingly well.